Netcracker/KubeMarine/documentation/Installation.md

   * Traffic is allowed for pod subnet.
 Search for address at`services.kubeadm.networking.podSubnet`.
 By default, `10.128.0.0/14` for IPv4 or `fd02::/80` for IPv6.
   * Traffic is allowed for service subnet.
 Search for address at `services.kubeadm.networking.serviceSubnet`.
 By default `172.30.0.0/16` for IPv4 or `fd03::/112` for IPv6).

-**Warning**: `Kubetools` uses `firewalld` only as an IP firewall .
+**Warning**: `Kubemarine` uses `firewalld` only as an IP firewall .
 If you have other solution, remove or switch off the IP firewall before the installation.

 **Preinstalled software**